 The flexibility of this rewards program makes the Double Cash a great card to use in combination with other cards.
 For example, say you have the Blue Cash Preferred® Card from American Express (Review) to get 6% cash back at U.S supermarkets (up to $6,000 per year, then 1%) and select U.S. streaming services, as well as gas and transit (3%).
 You could use the Double Cash for every other purchase, and that would ensure that you get a good reward rate no matter where you shop.

-Cash back can be redeemed in increments of $25.
+Cash back can typically be redeemed in increments of $25.
 You’ll have a few different redemption options:

-Checks will take about 7–10 business days to arrive, and gift cards will take 1–3 weeks to ship.
+Checks will take about 7–10 business days to arrive, and gift cards will take one to three weeks to ship.

 The Double Cash card comes with some additional benefits and protections that apply when shopping and traveling.
 There are also a few that are meant to provide a better overall experience with the card.